 Pratt has been the subject of numerous articles in the national press, including Newsweek, People Magazine and New York Newsday.
 He was named one of the 50 Leaders of Tomorrow in Ebony Magazine's special 50th anniversary issue and has been featured on National Public Radio's Performance Today, St. Paul Sunday Morning and Weekend Edition.
 On television, Pratt has performed on the Today Show, Good Morning America and Sesame Street, been profiled on CBS Sunday Morning and was one of the featured soloists on PBS's Live from the Kennedy Center - A Salute to Slava.
 In November 2009, Pratt was one of four artists selected to perform at a White House classical music event that included student workshops hosted by First Lady Michelle Obama and performed in concert for guests including President Obama.
 He has performed two other times at the White House, both at the invitation of President and Mrs. Clinton.

 Pratt’s recordings for Angel/EMI include A Long Way From Normal, an all Beethoven Sonata CD, Live From South Africa, Transformations and an all Bach disc with the St. Lawrence String Quartet.
 His most recent recordings are the Brahms Sonatas for Cello and Piano with Zuill Bailey for Telarc and a recording of the music of Judith Lang Zaimont with the Harlem Quartet for Navona Records.

-Pratt is currently Professor of Piano and Artist in Residence at CCM.
-He was recently named the Artistic Director of the Cincinnati World Piano Competition and is also the Artistic Director of the Art of the Piano Festival at CCM.
+During his tenure at CCM, Pratt was Professor of Piano and Artist in Residence at CCM.
+He was also Artistic Director of the Cincinnati World Piano Competition and is the Artistic Director of the Art of the Piano Festival at CCM.